 Teachers as initiators of immigrant parents´ involvement at schools: Czech and Norwegian context

-Abstract: Parents are considered as an important part of the school reality.
-Immigrant children have usually more difficulties with adapting to the major school system.
+Abstract: Parents are considered an important part of the school reality.
+Immigrant children usually have more difficulties with adapting to the major school system.
 That is why immigrant parents´ involvement at school is even more important.
 The aim of the study was to examine how Czech and Norwegian teachers try to involve immigrant parents to school.
 A comparative case study within the qualitative approach was chosen as a research method for this study.
-Analyses of national, local and school strategical documents and in-depth interviews with ten Czech and ten Norwegian teachers were used as a technique for data collection.
-Two regular schools with significant amount of immigrant children were studied in both contexts.
+Analyses of national, local and school strategic documents and in-depth interviews with ten Czech and ten Norwegian teachers were used as a technique for data collection.
+Two regular schools with significant amounts of immigrant children were studied in both contexts.
 Presented findings show that knowledge of major language is important in communication with immigrant parents from the teachers’ point of view.
 Both Czech and Norwegian teachers have agreed on the importance of immigrant parents’ involvement at school.
 Czech teachers have a tendency to give up on communication with immigrant parents when they don´t succeed for the very first time.
-Contrary, Norwegian teachers try repeatedly.
-Important feature could be that there are strategical documents for teachers how to involve parents to school.
-There is none such elaborate document in the Czech context.
-Article presents further ways how teachers in both contexts try to involve immigrant parents to schools and discuss whether they feel successful.
+On the contrary, Norwegian teachers try repeatedly.
+An important feature could be that there are strategic documents for teachers how to involve parents to school.
+There is no such elaborate document in the Czech context.
+This article presents further ways of how teachers in both contexts try to involve immigrant parents to schools and discuss whether they feel successful.

 Roman